**Santa Spoiler Alert!**

 The best part, Pauline says, is seeing people’s faces when they realize that reindeer are real.
 To youngsters, she explains, “These are Santa’s reindeer.
 It’s our job to take care of the reindeer for Santa.
 We call ourselves the reindeer-keepers.”

-This year has been a busy one so far for the reindeer-keepers and their reindeer, who are poised to become stars of the big and small screen!
+Last year was a busy one for the reindeer-keepers and their reindeer, who are poised to become stars of the big and small screen!

 In another scene, Prancer was supposed to be pulling Santa’s sleigh, but this particular Santa was not really expert in leading reindeer, so Jeremy had to coach him on the use of the reins from behind the scenes.

-Then, in early November, a commercial film crew visited the farm to shoot an advertisement with the reindeer.
+Then, last November, a commercial film crew visited the farm to shoot an advertisement with the reindeer.
 “They fell in love with the chickens, the goats and Fred the rooster,” says Pauline.
 “He will have a cameo.”

 Another member of the menagerie who has gotten a lot of attention over the last year or so is Miss Maple Annie.
 She even made the front page of The Boston Globe!
 The petite brown deer came to the Broes when she was just one day old.
 She is not a reindeer but a breed called Sika, native to East Asia.